pagalvin/tsbook/chapter05_ComplexTypes.md

 Let's assume you agree that TypeScript conveys the the dev's intent more clearly than the pure JS example[^5].
 Here's a short 40 second video showing VS Code intellisense at work:

 <iframe width="840" height="473" src="https://www.youtube.com/embed/o_wxodLGT34" frameborder="0" allowfullscreen align="middle"></iframe>

+**video: chapter 5, #1: Interfaces using the book approach.
+This video may already exist.
+It does: https://www.youtube.com/embed/o_wxodLGT34

 Here are some key takeaways from the video:

 1. Once you define an interface, it becomes another candidate data type.
 Use it the same way as the built-in data types, such as string, boolean, etc.